rogercoll/ethoracle/README.md

 - OracleETHUSDT.sol => Contract implementation of the Aggregator interface

 - ValueInUSDT.sol => This can be any contract that for some reason wants to know the value of ETH/USD.
-It will use as Oracle function the contract address you pass in the deployment).
-With this basic examples you can provide an amount of ethers and it will return the value in usd.
+It will use as Oracle function the contract address you set in the deployment.
+In this case it will use the already deployed OracleETHUSDT.sol.
+With this basic examples you can provide an amount of ethers to the `inUSDT(int 256 eths)` function and it will return the value in usd.

 ### Deployments in Rinkeby network